-You will need the following accessories to make a Power pen.
+Received and the second You will need the following accessories to make a Power pencil.
 Many of these accessories can be used with other pen kits.
 (All accessories are available at www.thewoodturningstore.com)

 - 1 wood or acrylic blank, approximately 5 inches long x 5/8" x 5/8"

 - 8mm drill bit

 - Woodturning pen mandrel with 7mm rod

 - Power pen bushing set

 - Pen barrel trimmer (8mm)

-- Glue (CA, epoxy or polyurethane [Gorilla])
+- Glue (CA, epoxy or polyurethane [Gorilla]) •

 - Lathe, turning tools, sandpaper, pen finish

 - Other items may be needed as desired

-Parts of the Power Pen Kit:
+Parts of the Power Pencil Kit: